basham/swit-workshop-impact/slides.md

 - Spies

 Notes:
 Returning to the goal of going to the moon, there are thousands of individuals involved.
 There are roles at NASA that make obvious contributions to the goal: astronauts, analysts, and engineers.
 The U.S. President set the goal and is a primary stakeholder.
 And the government would also be concerned about spies, trying to steal information to advantage the Soviet's space efforts.
+Stolen information would certainly put the goal at risk.